Difference Between Gateway vs Router

 Below are the top 8 differences between Gateway vs Router.

 Key Differences Between Gateway vs Router

 The key differences between Gateway vs Router

 1. Routing and Managing the Traffic Flow

 It uses a router to split the network into fragments and enable only the allotted traffic for various fragments to flow in the network systems.
 Similarly, the gateway connects dissimilar networks.
-The best instances are if a gateway is a component that connects the network of PC with 3270 mainframe systems that enable windows NT network to interact with the NetWare network. though it can be deployed to reduce the traffic it is more frequently applied to make possible communication in unidentical environments.
+The best instances are if a gateway is a component that connects the network of PC with 3270 mainframe systems that enable the windows NT network to interact with the NetWare network.
+Though it can be deployed to reduce the traffic, it is more frequently applied to make possible communication in unidentical environments.

 2. The Complexity of the Components